What is a pre-save?

-Pre-saves can be used with most major streaming services, including Spotify, Apple Music, and Deezer.
+Pre-saves can be used with most major streaming services, including Spotify, Apple Music, Amazon Music, and Deezer.
 And while they each look and work slightly differently, these different pre-saves function in the same way.

 To begin, you’ll need to create a pre-save link.
 Not all streaming services offer pre-save as a native feature in their artist dashboards.
 That means you’ll need to create them through a smart link platform like Linkfire.
 Or if you’re signed to a label or distributor, pre-save links may be part of your deal.

 When you have your link, it’s ready to include in your promotions across the web.
 When fans click the link, they’ll be asked to authorize the pre-save.
 This authorization involves a number of permissions, which let streaming services take action on their behalf.

 Once the pre-save is authorized, the fan’s job is done.
 When release day comes around, the track or album will be added to their library.
 As for the pre-save link, it will automatically convert to a standard smart link (such as Linkfire’s release link).

 Common pre-save actions in streaming services

 Add track/album to library